WICG/performance-memory/explainer.md

 # Proposed API

 ```
-// Developers should aggregate all non-null values of memoryEstimate.
-// Note: Noise added by the browser may cause memoryEstimate to become negative.
-callback MemoryEstimateCallback = void (long? memoryEstimate);

 partial interface Performance {
   // This callback provides an estimate of the memory footprint of the site.